chandar-lab/RLHive/docs/contributing.rst

 Creating Issues
 ---------------
-We'd love to here from you on how we can improve RLHive!
+We'd love to hear from you on how we can improve RLHive!
 When creating issues, please follow these guidelines:

-* Tag your issue with bug, feature request, or question to help us effectively sort through the issues.
+* Tag your issue with a bug, feature request, or question to help us effectively sort through the issues.
 * Include the version of RLHive you are running (run ``pip list | grep rlhive``)